bachelor-2014/report/v2/human_interaction.md

 that has a rich type system like C++ or a language like C where integers are quite omnipresent.
 For now it makes sense to mention how the development process has been firsthand.
-It is largely dominated by a lot of casting to odd predefined types, that often seems a bit far from the underlying data types in C and C++.
+It is largely dominated by a lot of casting to odd wrapper types, that often seems a bit far from the underlying data types in C and C++.
 This prompts thoughts about whether the languages are too far apart, and if a language closer to C would make the process easier.
 The second consideration is that it must be rather inefficient to keep crossing such